 Answer: There are two New Testament accounts of Jesus cursing a fig tree.
 They can be found in Matthew 21 and Mark 11.
 The account Mark gives offers more detailed information about this curse.
-Let's begin by examining the eleventh chapter of Mark's gospel.
+Let us begin by examining the eleventh chapter of Mark's gospel.

-"Now the next day, when they had come out from Bethany, He was hungry.
-And seeing from afar a fig tree having leaves, He went to see if perhaps He could find something on it.
-And when He came to it, He found nothing but leaves, for it was not the season for figs. In response Jesus said to it, 'Let no one eat fruit from you ever again.'
-And his disciples heard it."
-(Mark 11:12 - 14, NKJV throughout)
+12 The next day, as they were coming back from Bethany, Jesus was hungry.
+13 He saw in the distance a fig tree covered with leaves, so he went to see if he could find any figs on it.
+But when he came to it, he found only leaves, because it was not the right time for figs. 14 Jesus said to the fig tree, 'No one shall ever eat figs from you again!'
+And his disciples heard him (curse it - Mark 11:12 - 14).

 The tree in question did have very large and spreading leaves, as if there might be fruit on it.
-To the casual reader it may seem strange at first to look for figs when it was not the season for figs. He was actually not expecting any figs, but something else.
-This is what the Encyclopedia Britannica states regarding figs:
+To the casual reader it may seem strange at first to look for figs when it was not the season for them.
+He was actually not expecting to find any, but something else.
+This is what one encyclopedia stated regarding these trees.

-Noting that, as verse 13 shows, our Savior did not expect to find figs, but He was looking to find something.
+Noting that, as verse 13 shows, our Savior did not expect to find a fig on the tree, but He was looking to find something.
 The tree was probably of the profichi type and should have had at least fruit buds during this time of year.
-We need to bear in mind that figs were much of a food staple in the Middle East.
+We need to bear in mind that figs were a food staple in the Middle East.
 Christ did not find what he was looking for on the plant and therefore cursed it.

 There are two profound lessons that we can learn from this incident.
-The first lesson can be found within verse 14 where the tree was told: "Let no one eat fruit from you ever again."
+The first lesson can be found within verse 14 where Christ stated, "Let no one eat fruit from you ever again."
 God makes an investment in every person He calls into His truth.
 He gives them the priceless gift of His Holy Spirit and thus He expects His followers to make good use of it and grow in spiritual character.
 Christians must produce spiritual fruits.
 The total failure to do so will result in the final punishment of being cast into the lake of fire (Matthew 25:14 - 30).